-- Inventory of water resource public education efforts by the City, MPRB, and others. - Administrative responsibilities for the regulatory programs inventoried in Section 5.
+- sewers on private properties, and illicit discharge compliance requirements for stormwater drainage systems on private properties. - Inventory of water resource public education efforts by the City, MPRB, and others. - Administrative responsibilities for the regulatory programs inventoried in Section 5.

 Section 6 - Planning and Implementation